• Skip to primary navigation

 Stuffed Pepper Soup

-1. Kristi Corrigan says
+Kristi Corrigan

 I use venison in all my dishes that require ground beef!
 So amazing and I never get the gamey taste.
 Try using ground venison in your tacos, spaghetti and anything else that requires beef.